Dr. Eroglu-Ertugrul of Hacettepe University has no relevant financial relationships to disclose.)

 Dr. Sarnat of the University of Calgary has no relevant financial relationships to disclose.)

-This article includes discussion of Aicardi syndrome, alternatively called syndrome of spasms in flexion, callosal agenesis, and ocular abnormalities.
+This article includes discussion of Aicardi syndrome, syndrome of spasms in flexion, callosal agenesis, ocular abnormalities, and incomplete Aicardi syndrome.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 The author has a special interest in genetic malformations of the brain and has made significant contributions to this field.
 In this article, he updates our knowledge of Aicardi syndrome, including the newest findings by MR and genetics.